jeongam5785/2018_SUMMER_PROJECT/hellomodi_hotword_record/README.md

 ## Reference

-1. Push the button and hold when the color of the button changes red.  -> When the color of the button is red, you can record 'a word' until 10 seconds.  -> If you finished recording, release the button!
+1. Push the button and hold when the color of the button changes red.
+-> When the color of the button is red, you can record 'a word' until 10 seconds.
+-> If you finished recording, release the button!

-1. The form of the file name is **'yyyy-mm-dd_hh-mm-ss.wav'**
+1. The form of the file name is **'yyyy-mm-dd_hh-mm-ss.wav'**.

-2. You can control the Voice Kit's sound volume
+2. You can control the Voice Kit's sound volume.
 ```
 ~$ amixer set Master 20%
 ```

 3. You can change the color of the button.
-More information... check https://github.com/google/aiyprojects-raspbian.git

 ```
 RED = (0xFF, 0x00, 0x00)
 GREEN = (0x00, 0xFF, 0x00)